IHE/RAD.IMR/input/pagecontent/volume-1.md

 #### 1:52.4.1.7 DiagnosticReport Referenced Resources

-IMR uses FHIR DiagnosticReport resource as the top level resource to capture a multimedia report.
-Furthermore, DiagnosticReport resource incorporates other resources to form a complete report.

-There are three categories of resources:
+Multimedia reports are encoded using a FHIR DiagnosticReport resource as the top level resource.
+The DiagnosticReport resource references other resources that provide additional report content, imaging procedure context, and organizational context.
+Some of these referenced resources are created and managed by other enterprise systems (e.g. the patient resource is managed by the EMR).
+Others are created together with the DiagnosticReport.

-##### Report
+##### Report Content

+TODO: Describe how there narrative text and findings and measurements are referenced.
+All these are created at reporting time by the Report Creator.

+A DiagnosticReport resource captures findings and impressions as narrative text.

 Since a DiagnosticReport resource is the top level resource used to capture a multimedia report, therefore every time a multimedia report is created, a DiagnosticReport resource is created.

-##### Imaging Context
+##### Imaging Procedure Context

+TODO: Describe how there is ServiceRequest and ImagingStudy and the imaging data itself those are created prior / during reporting by the ordering / EMR / VNA (i.e. not Report Creator).

 A DiagnosticReport resource may reference a ServiceRequest resource to capture the procedure information.
 A DiagnosticReport resource also references one or more ImagingStudy resources to capture the study that is subject of the report as well as other associated studies.